Something is lurking beneath those waves

 Methane Hydrates are known to the world as burning ice.
 It is an oddity to the energy industry and easily shrugged off but they are more imminent than many executives like to think.
 The LNG projects under construction today will bear its scars.

 I remember early 2008.
 The world was still a party.
-Natural gas business was the big darling on the block, shale was still an oddity, that the gas world did not really take seriously and at EconGas we were all still self-congratulating for the great GATE deal.
-But there was also the beginning of an eerie feeling, a feeling that things would not be as nice and cozy as it seemed.
+Natural Gas business was the big darling on the block, shale was still an oddity, that the gas world did not really take seriously and at EconGas we were all still self-congratulating for the great GATE deal.
+But there was also the beginning of an eerie feeling, a feeling that things would not be as nice and cozy as they seemed.

 Even in 2008, the core rationale was obvious to me and it has not changed since.
 LNG became very, very expensive.
 Japan was (and still is) the biggest LNG importer and it is utterly dependent on this very energy source.
 They pay a heavy price for it but at the same time, they are sitting on a huge stash of Methane Hydrates.
 If I was Japanese, I thought by myself, I would pour money into Methane Hydrate research.
 And that’s what they do.

-I have mentioned it at other places in this blog.
+I have mentioned it in other places in this blog.
 Any reasonably free economic system abhors constraint and pressure.
 And when pressure is applied, the economy will wiggle until it finds a way out.
 That’s what happens to Japan today and just like the shale gas boom has spread through the world from the US, the Methane Hydrate boom will take the planet in a storm.

-Looking at this from far, all the ingredients of the shale gas revolution are here once again.
-Nobody really knows what it costs to exploit Methane Hydrates.
+Looking at this from afar, all the ingredients of the shale gas revolution are here once again.
+Nobody knows what it costs to exploit Methane Hydrates.
 It’s an energy frontier and as it is with all frontier work, a proper body of knowledge will have to be established.
 Until that is, it’s trial and error.
 And a leading economy of the planet aches under the cost of imported energy.

 It was the combination of these technologies with mass industrialization and entrepreneurial spirit that caused shale as we know it today.
 But why is all this happening now?
 Why has shale happened now?
 Why is the world waking up the Natural Gas as a transport fuel?